kubernetes/contributor-site/content/en/blog/_posts/qos-class-resources.md

     with blockio support is available, yet)
   - runc [v1.0][runc-release-10] (or later)

-Pod annotations used for assigning the QoS-class resources:
+Pod annotations supported by container runtimes (CRI-O and containerd) that can be used for assigning the QoS-class resources:

 | Annotation  | Description
 | :---------- | :----------